Join our community on Facebook

-Alternatively, you can choose to pay for private treatment, but it’s important to make sure your therapist is registered with a recognised professional organisation and to be aware of the costs.
+If you do choose to pay for private treatment, it’s important to make sure your therapist is registered with a recognised professional organisation and to be aware of the costs

 Mindfulness is a tool used to channel your thoughts and be more aware of the present moment.
 It can be difficult to begin with, but does get easier with practice.

 While mindfulness may not be for everyone, it has been shown to reduce levels of anxiety and mild depression in some patients with brain tumours.